 The Oasis HUB is an online portal/marketplace for the publishing and purchasing of environmental data, adaptation planning tools, models and services.

-Data resident on, and linked from the Oasis HUB is provided in partnerships with leading academic, government and specialist organisations, as well as building on freely available data.
+Data on the Oasis Hub is provided in partnerships with leading academic, government, businesses and specialist risk organisations, as well as building on freely available data.